-Renewable energy now comprises approximately 38% of Ontario's installed capacity.
+Renewable energy now comprises approximately 41% of Ontario's installed capacity that is connected to either the transmission or distribution system.
 These renewable energy projects have been procured through various programs, the most recent being the Large Renewable Procurement program ("LRP") which was created in 2014 but suspended in September 2016.
 In 2018, the Ontario government cancelled hundreds of renewable energy contracts and repealed the Green Energy Act.
 These changes have not directly impacted any of Capstone's facilities.
 Capstone will continue to monitor ongoing developments in this sector.

 In 2016 Alberta announced its Renewable Electricity Program ("REP"), which aimed to add 5,000 megawatts of electrical generation capacity by 2030.
 Its goal was to increase Alberta's renewable electricity generation capacity to 30% by 2030.
-Through the first REP procurement, in the fall of 2017 Alberta awarded long-term electricity purchase contracts for four wind projects, totalling approximately 600 megawatts.
-In December 2018, Alberta awarded second and third REP procurements, totalling approximately 363 megawatts and 400 megawatts respectively, including 48 megawatts to Capstone in partnership with Sawridge under REP Round 2 (described under "General Development of the Business - Fiscal Year 2018").
+To date, under the REP procurements, Alberta has awarded long-term electricity purchase contracts for an approximate total of 1,363 megawatts, including 48 megawatts to Capstone in partnership with Sawridge under REP Round 2 (described under "General Development of the Business - Fiscal Year 2018").